Bug report #1802

 *) in the project properties change again to wgs84 and back again to the custom CRS, now the shape looks weird.

 *) if you zoom in enough the problem disappear

-#1 Updated by Magnus Homann almost 11 years ago
+#1 Updated by Magnus Homann over 11 years ago

 - Resolution set to duplicate